 What are your fondest recollections from studying at Bath?
 Are they of your time on the pitch, your time in the pub or even – dare we say? – your time in the library?
 Whatever your university memories, the Alumni Team can help you bring old friends back together to relive one of the best times of your life.
-Visit Bath Reunited for more information.
+Visit our Reunions page for more information.

 Read on to find out about some of the recent reunions we’ve hosted at our Claverton Down campus…